sumukagummaraju/My-Website/README.md

 1. pip install django
 2. git clone https://github.com/sumukagummaraju/My-Website.git
 3. python manage.py runserver
+4. cd My-Website
-4. Click on the link (http://127.0.0.1:8000/).
+5. Click on the link (http://127.0.0.1:8000/).
 The website is opened on your default browser.